conda/conda/docs/source/user-guide/configuration/use-condarc.rst

   conda config --add channels conda-forge

-Alternatively, you can open a text editor such as Notepad on Windows, TextEdit on MacOS, or VS Code.
+Alternatively, you can open a text editor such as Notepad on Windows, TextEdit on macOS, or VS Code.
 Name the new file ``.condarc`` and save it to your user home directory or root directory.
 To edit the ``.condarc`` file, open it from your home or root directory and make edits in the same way you would